 - Educate the public on the basics of blockchain technology on the one hand and create educational opportunities for required technical skills on the other.

-Having considered the above, each member of the Executive Council considered what “passion projects” they may wish to be involved with in the context of blockchain technology, being the following (in no particular order):
+Having considered the above, each member of the Executive Council considered what “key interests” they may wish to be involved with in the context of blockchain technology, being the following (in no particular order):

 - Use of blockchain for digital identity, and working with the Government and Digital Identity NZ in this space;

 - Digital money, cryptocurrency, VASPs, and relevant regulatory regime;

 - All things relating to DAOs;

 - Use of blockchain in the domain name space;

 - Bridging together New Zealand and international connections in the blockchain space;